 The obsession of Elizabeth for Steve Jobs got converted to insanity.

-After she found out that Steve schedule marketing meetings on Wednesdays, then even she would do the same.
+After she found out that Steve schedule marketing meetings on Wednesdays, she would do the same.

 She hired the same marketing firm that Steve used.

 She would even recruit a few Apple employees.

 One of these included Steve Jobs’ oldest friend and former senior vice president of software at Apple Avie Tevanian.